Menu

 Pumpkin bars drizzled with cream cheese topping.

-Well, this new recipe might be one of my very favorite cheesecake riffs, ever!
-It’s easier to make than a traditional cheesecake (like, much easier) and features some of my favorite things.
+I have an ongoing love affair with cheesecake – my obsession with Instant Pot Pumpkin Cheesecake, Red Velvet Cheesecake, and Pumpkin Cheesecake Crescent Rolls gave it away.
+Well, this new recipe might be one of my very favorite cheesecake riffs ever!
+It’s easier to make than a traditional cheesecake and features some of my favorite things.
 Hello, cookie crust.
 Welcome, streusel topping!
 Love ya, pumpkin spice!
-And did I say it makes a whole brownie pan’s worth?
-Perfect for feeding a crowd… or having plenty of leftovers all week long.
-Wink wink.
+Perfect for feeding a crowd, these pumpkin cheesecake bars are great for Thanksgiving, a Halloween dessert night, or celebrating Fall.

 • Butter: Unsalted is best.
 It should be chilled for this recipe, not melted.